AltGr/opam-wiki/Packaging.md

 - When upgrading packages, OPAM will merge the last changes before rebuilding and upgrading the packages

+- You can specify a branch other than the default by suffixing the url with `#<branch>`, eg. `git: git@github.com:me/project.git#next`

-If you host your project on *Github*, you may not use git packages but instead use github’s functionality to create a tarball from a git repository.
-Is is generally available at `https://github.com/<your-id>/<your-project>/tarball/<branch-or-tag>`.
+If you host your project on *Github*, you may instead use github’s functionality to create a tarball from a git repository.
+It is generally available at `https://github.com/<your-id>/<your-project>/tarball/<branch-or-tag>`.
 You can use this url to create “normal” — non-git packages from git repositories hosted on github.